alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

 For unionized workplaces:

 - Union dues to be deducted
-- Employees sign authorization for deduction
+- Employees signature authorization for deduction
 - Exemptions may apply, but dues equivalent still required

 Benefit Enrollment Forms